Chrysler Building: Termination of RFR's lease

 The Cooper Union moved to terminate RFR's ground lease of the Chrysler Building in September 2024, and RFR sued the college to prevent the termination of its leasehold.
 In its lawsuit, RFR claimed that the Cooper Union had driven away some tenants and had directed other tenants to make rent payments to the college rather than to RFR.
 Subsequently, the Cooper Union requested that RFR be evicted, and a state judge ordered tenants to pay rent to the Cooper Union that October.
 RFR's lease was ultimately terminated in January 2025, and the Cooper Union began seeking buyers for the building's ground lease that May.
-SL Green was among the firms that expressed interest in buying the lease.
+SL Green and Jeffrey Gural were among the developers that expressed interest in buying the lease.